 I don’t have any on me, but what is your email so I can follow up with you after the conference?

 Write this email down.
 They may hand you one of their business cards, or they may just tell you.
-The key is, the ball is now in your court to send them an email and share your contact information, after all of the hubbub of the conference has died down, and they have more time to process your connection and perhaps even begin talks about something mutually beneficial.
-If I would have just handed them a card, it likely would have ended up in a mass of other cards, and I wouldn’t have a good reason to reach out to them after the conference.
+The key is, that the ball is now in your court to send them an email and share your contact information, after all of the hubbubs of the conference have died down, and they have more time to process your connection and perhaps even begin talks about something mutually beneficial.
+If I would have just handed them a card, it likely would have ended up in a mass of other cards, and I wouldn’t have had a good reason to reach out to them after the conference.

 After the Conference

 Many conferences have an after-party.
-I definitely recommend hitting that if you can, but it is also common for people to start taking off to head home that evening to skip another hotel night fee.
+I recommend hitting that if you can, but it is also common for people to start taking off to head home that evening to skip another hotel night fee.
 If I am attending a conference on the West Coast, I try to catch a red-eye flight back so I can stay late, save on the hotel room, and get home at a decent time the next morning.

 Just like before the conference, post-conference is a great opportunity to email the speakers and let them know how their talks impacted you.
 If you have a chance to put something that they shared into practice, even better.
 Let them know that you took their advice and what impact it had on you.